The Traitors (American TV series): International broadcasts

 In the United Kingdom, the series was acquired by the BBC as a companion to its British version, with episodes released on BBC iPlayer the day after the American release, January 13, 2023, and linear television airings for BBC Three and BBC One.
+However, since 2024, the series was moved to air in late January as the BBC moved the British version to early January, typically airing in the same slot on BBC Three as the British version.

-In Australia, the series was made available to stream on 10 Play in March 2023, as a companion to the Australia version broadcast by Network 10.
+In Australia, the series was made available to stream on 10 Play in March 2023, as a companion to the Australian version broadcast by Network 10.
+Starting in 2026, the Peacock edition featuring celebrities is known in Australia as The Celebrity Traitors US, while the civilian New Blood season is called The Traitors US.

 In Canada, the show is available to stream on Crave.
-The Canadian version of the series began on October 2nd, 2023 on CTV.
+The Canadian version of the series premiered on October 2, 2023 on CTV.

-In The Netherlands (where the show is originally from), the US, UK, Belgium and Australia versions are available to stream on Videoland.
+The series, as well as the British, Flemish and Australian versions of the show, are currently available to stream on Videoland in the Netherlands.

 Companion series

 The Traitors Postmortem

-Sponsored by State Farm, it was announced that during the second season that a new web program named The Traitors Postmortem would be introduced, an after-show program featuring additional footage and interviews with eliminated contestants that would air on Peacock and on Peacock's YouTube channel.
+During the second season, a web program titled The Traitors Postmortem was introduced, an after-show program featuring additional footage and interviews with eliminated contestants, episodes were released on Peacock and on Peacock's YouTube channel.

+The Traitors Official Podcast

+With the season 4 premiere, a companion podcast titled The Traitors Official Podcast was introduced and hosted by season 3 contestants Rob Mariano and Bob the Drag Queen.
+The podcast premiered on January 8, 2026, with weekly releases of audio and video episodes produced by USG audio.
+The podcast features guest interviews with the eliminated contestants each episode.

+Production

+To emphasize the show's authentic Scottish Highlands setting at Ardross Castle, production utilizes live traditional musicians to frame dramatic events, missions, and contestant arrivals.
+Among the local musicians featured on-screen is James Mackenzie, Dingwall, a veteran bagpiper from Ross and Cromarty who performs with the Alness Pipe Band.
+Known for his mastery of traditional pibroch (classical pipe music), Mackenzie is dressed in traditional Highland attire, including the Mackenzie tartan, to provide the show's distinct, tense auditory backdrop.

+The American show is a sister show to the British version, with both being produced by Studio Lambert for the BBC and Peacock.
+They both feature the same location, props, and missions, with the main difference being the hosts and the contestants.

 Reception

 Television ratings

-The Traitors became the number one original reality series on the streamer, with the premiere of the season being BBC Three's most-watched show since the relaunch of its linear television.
+The Traitors became the number one original reality series on the streamer, with the premiere of the season being BBC Three's most-watched show since the relaunch of its linear television channel.